tonghuikang/sutd-term4/TAE/R-cheatsheet.md

 <div style="page-break-after: always;"></div>
-# Predictive Models
+# Predictive Models I

-Train and predict the model.
-Make plots if relevant.
+You will train a predictive model on training data, use the model to generate predictions on the test data (and check for accuracy if possible).

+These model should have already been tested in the midterms and will not be tested in the finals.

 ## Linear regression